• Destination Information

 Lover's Beach in Cabo San Lucas, with tall rocks and cliffs along the sea shore.

 Located in Cabo San Lucas, Lover’s Beach is the most romantic beach in Mexico.
 Adding to the allure, this beach is only accessible by boat, making it that much more intimate.
 Sink your toes into the golden sands of this dreamy spot with a loved one and admire the towering rocks nearby.
-In fact, you can walk to the famous Los Cabos Arch, a natural rock formation in the area, located just a couple hundred metres away.
+In fact, you can walk to the famous Los Cabos Arch, a natural rock formation in the area, located just a couple of hundred metres away.
 From here, you can gaze up at the lounging sea lions that sunbathe on them.
 Alternatively, you can swim in the bright blue waters of the Sea of Cortez.

 The best Mexican beach for snorkelling